XDC-Community/docs/.github/ISSUE_TEMPLATE/gitcoin-bounty.md

 ## Please follow the instructions if you need clarification or a step by step posted here: https://xdcf.atlassian.net/wiki/spaces/XDOC/pages/edit-v2/6193153

+## **Judging Criteria**

+All submissions must contain clear and concise information with explicit instruction and images describing each step required to execute the process.
+An accompanying video in addition to the written content is highly desired.

+All submissions will be put through an industry standard plagiarism detection tool to ensure that all submissions are the work and ideas of the person submitting for the bounty.
+If the plagiarism tools flags your submission you will be disqualified from participation in the bounty.

+You will be provided with resources (if available) as an aid to help you get started.
+The sole act of submitting content for the bounty does not automatically qualify you for the bounty.
+Our team will review all submissions and will choose the submission whose content best fits the needs and requirements of the bounty.

+Participants that are selected as winners for the bounty will be notified within 7 working days after the bounty has ended.

 ## **Description**

 ## **Amount of Bounty**